 Consider A Dehumidifier or Portable Fans Instead of a Portable Air Conditioner

 Since your RV is a small space, removing the humidity is a simple task and makes a big difference in keeping your RV cool.
-Removing humid air maybe as important as cool air.
+Removing humid air may be as important as cool air.

 Sometimes moving air, like a gentle breeze on a hot day, is a step closer to feeling cooler and requires less energy than generating cold air.